Preparation for First Reconciliation at Kaukauna Catholic Parishes

 If you have an older child, or if you are an adult and have not yet made your first reconciliation, please contact Brittany at [email protected] or at (920) 766-1445, ext.
 119. Brittany will be happy to work with you in your preparation.

 Holy Cross Parish: 11 a.m. until noon

 St. Katharine Drexel Parish (St. Mary site): 3-4 p.m.

 By appointment: We also invite you to contact the Kaukauna Catholic Parishes Office (KCP) at (920) 766-1445 if you wish to make an appointment for the sacrament (if you have a special situation).

 Introduction to Reconciliation

 This sacrament is also known as the sacrament of conversion, or penance, or confession, or forgiveness or reconciliation.
-It has many names by one main goal: "Those who approach the sacrament of Penance obtain pardon by God's mercy for the offense committed against Him and are, at the same time, reconciled with the Church which they have wounded by their sins and which by charity, by example and by prayer labors for their conversion" (CCC # 1422).
+It has many names with one main goal: "Those who approach the sacrament of Penance obtain pardon by God's mercy for the offence committed against Him and are, at the same time, reconciled with the Church which they have wounded by their sins and which by charity, by example and by prayer labors for their conversion" (CCC # 1422).

 Secondly, this sacrament includes confession (disclosing) of sins.
 We must admit our sins and take responsibility for them and in this way open ourselves to receiving the forgiveness of God.